Deploying HQ

 groupAttributeKey: "groups"

-First to cover is users property.
+First to cover is the users property.
 Users Property: The users property is defined as an array, where each entry includes a username and a password.
-The passwords are hashed using bcrypt for security purposes, ensuring that they are stored securely.
+Passwords must be hashed using bcrypt before being placed within the password property, for security purposes, ensuring that they are stored correctly and securely.

-Second to cover will be administrators.
-It serves as definition of user emails which will have highest level of permissions upon authentication to HQ.
+Second, to cover will be administrators.
+It serves as the definition of user emails have the highest level of permissions upon authentication to HQ.

 1. Referencing metadata.xml file through pre-created secret;